metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-plugins.md

 ## Delegating an Authority

 Plugins can be delegated to another address with a Delegate Authority instruction update.
-Delegated plugins allow addresses other than the main authority to have control over that plugins function.
+Delegated plugins allow addresses other than the main authority to have control over that plugins functionality.

 {% dialect-switcher title="Delegate a Plugin Authority" %}
 {% dialect title="JavaScript" id="js" %}